 - Avoid sugar and refined flours – Sugar and flour (basically sugar that is not sweet) is a known immune suppressant, plain and simple.

-Supplements – Antiviral Kits* available at Starkel Nutrition
+Supplements – Immunity Supporting Kits* available at Starkel Nutrition

 - Maintain optimal levels of nutrients – This means to take your multi-vitamin/mineral daily, and during the flu or ‘viral’ season, consider extra vitamins A, C and D. Vitamins A and C have antiviral properties and help your immune system when under a viral attack.